What Are Burs and Why Do They Matter?

 Also Known As: Sandburs, Grassburs, Sticker Burrs/Burr Stickers, Pricking Monsters, Lawn/Grass Stickers.

 Generally, these are all referring to the same nasty weed.
-They thrive in the heat and are prominently found in Bermuda and St. Augustine lawns.
+Not to mention, they thrive in the heat and are prominently found in Bermuda and St. Augustine lawns.

 Read more about Bermuda grass and St. Augustine grass.

 Bur stickers love sandy soil, but they are able to survive in other types of soils as well.
-Depending on where the burrs are in their life cycle, treatment options differ.
+Additionally, depending on where the burrs are in their life cycle, treatment options differ.

 If you have had to deal with grassburs before, you’ll enjoy this article that explains the most effective ways to eliminate them.

 - Use a Pre-Emergent Herbicide- The best and most effective way to get rid of grassburs is with a pre-emergent herbicide.
-These products need to be applied before the seeds germinate.
+Apply these products before the seeds germinate.
 Germination happens when the soil temperature reaches between 52 degrees Fahrenheit and 72 degrees Fahrenheit.
-In North Texas cities, it is recommended to put the pre-emergent products down by April 1st.
+In North Texas cities, put the pre-emergent products down by April 1st.
 For a heavily infested area, you will need to apply pre-emergent products every 6 weeks through September.
-If you have only a light infestation, 2 applications, 6 weeks apart should do the trick.Β Make sure to clear away leaves and grass clippings before applying pre-emergents.Β
+If you have only a light infestation, 2 applications, 6 weeks apart should do the trick.
+Make sure to clear away leaves and grass clippings before applying pre-emergents.

-- Use a post-emergent herbicide-Β MSMA or DSMA products will be effective for treating young grassburs.
+- Use a post-emergent herbicide- DSMA or MSMA products will be effective for treating young grassburs.
 As the grassburs grow and mature, they become much harder to eliminate.
 Liquid post-emergent products are more effective than dry.
-MSMA products should not be used on St. Augustine lawns, because it will damage or kill the grass.Β
+MSMA products should not be used on St. Augustine lawns, because it will damage or kill the grass.

 - Water Lawn Regularly – Grassburs struggle with competition.
-If you have a healthy, thick, and prosperous lawn, the burrs have a hard time spreading.
+Burrs have a hard time spreading in dense, healthy lawns.
 They don’t like to be watered very much and they can’t stand healthy lawns.
-So keep your lawn watered regularly.
+So, water your lawn accordingly.

 Pre-emergent Herbicides:

-- Rezilon: Applied in late winter (January-February), Rezilon is effective for preventing sandbur seeds from germinating.
-A follow-up application is recommended after the first or second harvest in summer for best results.
+- Rezilon: Apply in late winter (January-February).
+Rezilon is effective for preventing sandbur seeds from germinating.
+Apply a follow-up application after the first or second harvest in summer for best results.

 - Dithiopyr, Indaziflam, Oryzalin, and Pendimethalin: These active ingredients are often used in pre-emergent treatments.
 Split applications are necessary to cover the long germination period of sandburs.